Summer Schools provide residential opportunities for students to explore the University.

 Summer Schools explore the range of subjects and courses on offer at university and enable pupils to experience student life first hand by meeting current students and staff and participating in group work, subject taster sessions, careers activities and a variety of social events.
 Feedback from Summer School pupils has shown that the experience has equipped them with valuable interpersonal skills, increased confidence and given them a greater insight into subjects and courses on offer at university, therefore helping them to prepare for, and reach a decision about their future education.

 Each Summer School is residential with students having the opportunity to stay in en-suite student accommodation.

 Dates for Summer Schools 2017 will be published on our website in the near future.

 How do students apply?

-To apply for a place on any of the Summer Schools students will need to complete an online application form - click the links above for the relevant summer school, with a separate form teachers to complete as a reference.
-(Paper application forms can be requested using the address at the bottom of the page)
+To apply for a place on any of the Summer Schools students will need to complete an online application form which will be available on this website.
+Teachers are requested to complete a separate form as a reference, once students have applied.
+(Paper application forms and reference forms can be requested using the address at the bottom of the page).

 Criteria will be used in the selection process to assess a student's eligibility for the Summer School ensuring those who will benefit most from the opportunity are able to attend.
 It is expected that teachers will encourage students to apply for the Summer Schools, selecting students who they feel may fit the criteria, be interested in attending and benefit from the event.
 Before selecting students It is strongly recommended that teachers read the guidance notes the Recruitment and Outreach Department will provide.